our impact.

 001

-food assistance agency partners (e.g. food banks)
+food assistance partners (e.g. food banks)

 Our big, hairy, audacious goal